glic3rinu/django-orchestra/README.md

 Fast Deployment Setup
 ---------------------
 This deployment is not suitable for production but more than enough for checking out this project.
-Notice that it does not require external dependencies.

 ```bash
 # Create and activate a Python virtualenv